amitmerchant1990/urlcolorup/README.md

 jQuery URL ColorUP
 ===============

-This jQuery plugin allows it to automatically highlight URLs in textareas like those on Twitter.
+I've made this plugin which allows it to automatically highlight URLs in textareas like those on Twitter.

+You can found more information about this plugin below :

+<a href="http://amitmerchant1990.github.io/urlcolorup/">Offcial Plugin Page</a>